aws-samples/serverless-async-messaging-gateway/README.md

 2\) The user interacts with a system that gives asynchronous responses or notifications.

 3\) The system produces a result or notification which is sent to the Messaging gateway through the _Message_ API Gateway.
 The authorization is validated through AWS Identity and Access Management (IAM).
-The API Gateway starts the _SendMessage_ Step Function to try to deliver the message.
+The API Gateway enqueues the message at the _Messages_ FIFO SQS queue to keep the messages ordered.
+Through an EventBridge Pipe, the _SendMessage_ Step Function is started to try to deliver the enqueued message.

 4\) The workflow retrieves the connection ID for the destination user.